Standard Model Theory for the FCC-ee Tera-Z stage

-In table~(\ref{table:fccgg}) the cross section for the $e^+e^-\to\gamma\gamma$ process at large angles is shown as a function of the collider energy, where we consider events with at least two photons between $10^\circ$ and $170^\circ$ and requiring the product of the energies of the two most energetic ones (falling in the angular range) $E_1E_2$ to be larger than $0.2\times s$.
-We notice that the cross section is a factor $\sim 500$ smaller than the small-angle Bhabha process cosidered above and that the impact of different classes of radiative corrections is roughly a factor of two smaller than in the previous case.
-From these preliminary considerations on $\gamma\gamma$ final state, we remark that it is a promising and complementary alternative to Bhabha scattering as luminosity monitor and it is worth being studied in more detail \cite{lumigg1,lumigg2}.
+In \Tref{table:fccgg}, the cross-section for the $\mathrm{e}^+\mathrm{e}^-\to\gamma\gamma$ process at large angles is shown as a function of the collider energy, where we consider events with at least two photons between $10^\circ$ and $170^\circ$ and requiring the product of the energies of the two most energetic ones (falling in the angular range), $E_1E_2$, to be larger than $0.2\times s$.
+We notice that the cross-section is a factor of ${\sim}500$ smaller than the small-angle Bhabha process considered previously and that the impact of different classes of radiative corrections is roughly a factor of two smaller than in the previous case.
+From these preliminary considerations on the $\gamma\gamma$ final state, we remark that it is a promising and complementary alternative to Bhabha scattering as a luminosity monitor and is worthy of more detailed study \cite{lumigg1,lumigg2}.